 The Division will provide public notice of each certification request.
-This may be accomplished, depending on the potential for water quality impacts and the amount of time afforded the Tribe by the federal permitting or licensing agency, by posting a notice and the draft certification decision on the Division's website, mailing notice and the draft certification decision, emailing notice and the draft certification, publishing notice and the draft certification decision in The Southern Ute Drum or another newspaper of general circulation in the area in which the activity is proposed to be conducted, and/or holding one or more public meetings or hearings.
-Interested parties shall be provided an opportunity to comment on certification requests in such manner as the Division deems appropriate.
+This may be accomplished, depending on the potential for water quality impacts and the amount of time afforded the Tribe by the USACE by posting a notice and, if available the draft certification decision, on the Division's website, mailing notice, emailing notice, publishing notice in The Southern Ute Drum or another newspaper of general circulation in the area in which the activity is proposed to be conducted, and/or holding one or more public meetings or hearings.
+In such manner as the Division deems appropriate, the Division will provide interested parties with an opportunity to comment on such certification request.

-The final certification shall be prepared following the public comment period on the draft certification.
-The final certification shall include any changes determined appropriate by the Division based upon internal tribal division and department review and comment and based on public comments and information raised during the public comment period for the draft certification.
+The final certification shall be prepared following the public comment period.
+The final certification shall include any changes determined appropriate by the Division based upon internal tribal division and department review and comment and based on public comments and information raised during the public comment period.
 Notice of the final certification shall be sent to the project proponent and to the public in the same manner and to the same persons as the notice of the draft certification was provided.